ptv-logistics/xserverjs/premium-samples/lrm-xserver/xserver-2/README.md

 Supported options:
 * *serviceUrl* - The url for PTV xLocate.
 Default: ''https://xserver2-europe-test.cloud.ptvgroup.com/services/rest/XLocate/locations/''
 * *token* - The token for xServer internet access.
 Default: ''
-* *fixedCountry* - A country that can be predefined for single-field search

 ## L.Routing.Ptv
 The PTV xRoute-2 implementation of the router for routing-machine.